Technology · Revenue & Growth

 We own the workflow design, the prompts, the retrieval architecture, the evaluation harness, and weekly improvement.
 Your security vendors, MSSPs, CISOs, detection teams, and customer success leaders team owns data access, policy, exception approval, and final commercial decisions.
 At the end of the engagement, every prompt, eval, and config is handed over — no lock-in.

-How do you measure revenue impact for revenue operations in cybersecurity?+
+What's the revenue ROI shape for revenue operations in cybersecurity?+

 Sources we reference